-And since they are, essentially, worthless after they have been redeemed, the activation codes can’t be refunded, which leaves the victim basically powerless.
+And, since they are essentially worthless after they have been redeemed, the activation codes can’t be refunded, which leaves the victim basically powerless.
 At that point there’s not much law enforcement or any other government agency can do to assist.

-- You receive a phone call from a so-called government employee who claims that you need to pay for your insurance.
+You receive a phone call from a so-called government employee who claims that you need to pay for your insurance.
 He asks for payment in the form of a gift card.

-- You won a contest or sweepstakes, yay!
+You won a contest or sweepstakes, yay!
 But first, you need to pay the fees… you guessed it, with a gift card.

 Redeem your code immediately or as soon as you can.
 This will minimize the risk of someone stealing your balance or you losing it or forgetting about it.

 Choose an official store with secure gift cards.
 Buying from online auctions or social media or unauthorized sellers is not advised as you can never be certain you are not receiving stolen or fake gift cards.
-Websites like Dundle (US), are a much safer alternative.

-Never share your code.
+Never share your code, and we cannot stress this one enough.
 Gift cards are meant for personal use only - meaning that they should be redeemed by you or someone that you know.
 Whoever sees it, can use it immediately.
 Remember - once redeemed, the codes can’t be blocked or refunded!

 When you purchase gift cards, ensure the protective stickers are intact on the back, the bar code hasn’t been tampered with, and that the PIN number hasn't already been revealed.

 Sadly, this cybercrime is not new and it’s not going anywhere, but you can definitely do your part to stay ahead of it.
-We often think of identity theft and other cybercrimes being committed around holiday seasons; however, they are more common than you may think and are happening every single day.
+We often think of identity theft and other cybercrimes being committed around the holiday season; however, they are more common than you may think and are happening every single day.
 Don’t be taken advantage of when purchasing your favorite popular gift card.

 Protect yourself and your family members and other loved ones by following these tips.
-Always listen to your internal alarm bells and avoid scenarios that put not only your gift card, but internet safety at risk.
+Always listen to your internal alarm bells and avoid scenarios that put not only your gift card but internet safety at risk.